DanLawrence91/travel-planner-apis/README.md

 # Travel Planner

 This project has been built with an API using Node.js, Express.js, MySQL, and Sequelize.
+Was already supplied seeds data to use in this project to give it data to test the functionality of the APIs and models created.

 ## User Stories